- 1 large egg

 - In a bowl, beat the egg, egg whites, brown sugar, oil, applesauce and vanilla.

 - Combine the dry ingredients; stir into applesauce mixture just until blended.
 Fold in the apples, cranberries and walnuts.
-Pour into a 13-in. x 9-in. baking dish coated with cooking spray.
+Pour into a 13x9-in. baking dish coated with cooking spray.

-- Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Dust with confectioners' sugar.
 Yield: 15 servings.

 "This is excellent!
 Very moist and easy to make."